Sleightly/GunViolenceVis/README.md

-# PlasticOcean
+# GunViolenceVis
-We want to analyze the effects of plastic in our oceans as well as visualize the severity of the problem.
+We want to analyze and visualize gun violence in the U.S. for the past 5 years.